 Library Card Policy

 A library card is a valuable resource.
-A library patron is responsible for all materials checked out on his or her library card, and if such materials are returned late, damaged, or lost, the patron is responsible for paying fines or replacement fees.
+A library patron is responsible for all materials checked out on their library card, and if such materials are returned late (hotspots and laptops), damaged, or lost, the patron is responsible for paying fines or replacement fees.
 The parent or legal guardian of a minor patron is responsible for all materials checked out on the minor patron’s card.

-A patron must present a library card or photo identification in order to check out materials.
-In certain circumstances, library card accounts may accessed by looking up the card holders name when a library card is not present.
+A patron must present a library card in order to check out materials.
+Library card accounts may also be accessed by looking up the card holders name when a library card is not present.
 Library patrons must be physically present in the library in order for items to be charged to their card.
 Adult cardholders may sign a Library Cardholder Agreement allowing another adult or their minor child use of their card.